Make Like a Bird and Nest

 What You Do:

-- To take this a step further, check out some books at your local library about birds native to your area.
+- To take this activity a step further, check out some books at your local library about birds native to your area.
 See what kinds of things they use to build a nest and how they put them together.
 Talk about why they build them high up in a tree and whether that is a key element to keeping the nest together.